-- Eat protein and healthy fats.
+- Eat mostly protein and healthy fats.
 Eat any and all meats and cheeses.
 Choose fish and chicken as often as possible, but all meat is sanctioned on this kind of diet.
 Just don’t eat too much of it.
 Consider supplementing with Fish Oil and Flax Oil supplements, or choose Biotest Flameout and protect against inflammation too.

 - Increase fluid consumption.
 Drink 1 gallon of water or Crystal Lite each day.
 You might drink more than a gallon during a workout day.

 - Don’t skip or skimp workouts.
-Weightlifting and/or sprinting should occur at a minimum of 3 days per week, for a minimum of 45 minutes per session.
+Weightlifting and/or sprinting should occur a minimum of 3 days per week, for a minimum of 45 minutes per session.

 - Move more.
 Anything extra that you do to burn calories will help.
 Try these ideas…

 - Instead of watching TV, take a walk or play a sport.